krareT/terichdb/README.md

-## 1.TerarkDB
+## 1.TerichDB
-TerarkDB is an open source NoSQL data store based on terark storage engine.
+TerichDB is an open source NoSQL data store based on terark storage engine.

-TerarkDB is:
+TerichDB is:

 - Read optimized, faster than ever.
 - Data is highly compressed and decompressed is not required before read.